avital-vonage/blog/RxZu/blog.md

   }
 }
 ```

-We want to believe the code is self explanatory, but i'll do a quick overview nevertheless.
+### Finally

+Some things to note:

-the `diagramModel` is our most important part, it hold the entire diagram model (duh), and in order to add or remove elements from the diagram we work on the model.
+The `diagramModel` is the most important part.
+It holds the entire diagram model, and gives us the ability to add or remove elements from the diagram.

 ```javascript
 this.diagramModel.addNode(node);
 ```

-some entities are children of others, such as ports which are the children nodes.
+Some entities are children of others, such as ports (which are child nodes).
-and can be added by directly attaching them to their parent.
+They can be added by directly attaching them to their parent.

 ```javascript
 const port = new PortModel();
 node.addPort(port);
 ```

-In the next tutorial I'll show how to create customized nodes, that utilize the extra information passed to them.
+In the next tutorial you'll learn how to create customized nodes that utilize any extra information they receive.

-Till then you can find many more examples at our [Storybook](https://vonage.github.io/rxzu), and the source code at our [GitHub](https://github.com/Vonage/rxzu)
+Until then, you can find many more examples in our [Storybook](https://vonage.github.io/rxzu), and the source code in our [GitHub repo](https://github.com/Vonage/rxzu).

-#### What the future holds for us?
+#### Where do we go from here?

-One of the most important tasks we have ahead is getting better performance in the core.
+The most important task on our roadmap is about building better performance in the core.
+And also:
-Adding support for React, Vue, and more...
+- Adding support for React, Vue, and more...
-Smarter links with obstacles awareness.
+- Smarter links with obstacle awareness
-Rendering only elements in view port to support gigantic diagrams (thousands of entities)
+- Rendering only elements in the view port to support gigantic diagrams (thousands of entities)
-And much more....